statgen/Minimac4/README.md

 make CTEST_OUTPUT_ON_FAILURE=1 test
 ```

-Since some users have reported issues with installing cget with pip, a cmake-only alternative is available:
+Since some users have reported issues with installing cget with pip, a cmake-only alternative for installing dependencies is available:
 ```shell
 cmake -P dependencies.cmake deps/ mkdir build; cd build